-Here in the UK you have access to NHS rehab, should you require it.
+Here in the UK, you have access to NHS rehab, should you require it.
 This means there is always help available for your addiction.
-The NHS do have some free inpatient drug rehab centres you can take advantage of.
+The NHS does have some free inpatient drug rehab centres you can take advantage of.

 Cheap Rehab Options